noahehall/theBookOfNoah/0current/aws/0networking.md

 - health checks

+  - latency graph: useful for domains with a global audience
+  - invert health check status: useful for a canary page that only appears when an error has manifested

   - failover: when a health check determines a failed resource, you can failover & activate an alternative set of DNS records to route traffic to backup resources

     - active